Danish | 1929-2008

 Peter Hedegaard was born in Copenhagen but came to England with his parents in 1935.
 He was educated at Charterhouse and Hertford College, Oxford before studying Design at the Bartlett School of Architecture.
 After a short period of work as a designer Hedegaard turned to painting in the early 1960s, with a studio in Belsize Park, London.
 In 1965 he also began to make screenprints; his wife Isolde taught herself the process and together they collaborated on two or three screenprint editions each year.

 Hedegaard had early solo exhibitions of his geometrical work in 1966 at the Musée Municipal St-Paul de Vence, France followed by an exhibition in London at the Architectural Association in 1967.
 In 1971 he had a solo show at the Ikon Gallery, Birmingham.
 By 1977 Hedegaard had stopped his art production.

 In 2010 the Department of Prints & Drawings, British Museum, London acquired a group of gouaches; and Hedegaard’s painting Green & yellow – with which he had been a prizewinner in the 1974 John Moores Liverpool Painting Exhibition – was included in This could happen to you at Ikon Gallery, Birmingham.

-In May 2019 Rocket will present a retrospective exhibition of Peter Hedegaard’s work which will include some of the largest canvases he painted in the 1970s.
-The Rocket Press will publish the first monograph on the artist’s work with a biographical essay by Chantal Condron, curator at the Government Art Collection, and a preface by Nigel Prince, Executive Director of Contemporary Art Gallery, Vancouver.
+In May 2019 Rocket presented a retrospective exhibition of Peter Hedegaard’s work which included some of the largest canvases he painted in the 1970s.
+The Rocket Press published the first monograph on the artist’s work with a biographical essay by Chantal Condron, curator at the Government Art Collection, and a preface by Nigel Prince, Executive Director of Contemporary Art Gallery, Vancouver.